plantanapp/documentation/docs/Actions/send-email.md

                         "Group": "Email"
                     }
                 },
-                "Description": "Send all the users the email" }
+                "Description": "Send email to all users loaded into the context"

+            }
         ]
     }